RhetTbull/osxphotos/README.md

-  places     Print out places found in the Photos library. query      Query the Photos database using 1 or more search options; if... repl       Run interactive osxphotos REPL shell (useful for debugging,... snap       Create snapshot of Photos database to use with diff command tutorial   Display osxphotos tutorial. uninstall  Uninstall Python packages from the osxphotos environment uuid       Print out unique IDs (UUID) of photos selected in Photos
+  places     Print out places found in the Photos library. query      Query the Photos database using 1 or more search options; if... repl       Run interactive osxphotos REPL shell (useful for debugging,... run        Run a python file using same environment as osxphotos snap       Create snapshot of Photos database to use with diff command theme      Manage osxphotos color themes. timewarp   Adjust date/time/timezone of photos in Apple Photos. tutorial   Display osxphotos tutorial. uninstall  Uninstall Python packages from the osxphotos environment uuid       Print out unique IDs (UUID) of photos selected in Photos